LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getSetContextualData.md

 ### Set bot transfer user message

-Use the `setBotTransferUserMessage` function to set a user message in the Bot Transfer Context object that can be sent from the sender bot to the receiver bot during a bot-to-bot transfer.
-For more information, see the discussion on bot-to-bot transfers [here](conversation-builder-bots-bot-to-bot-transfers.html).
+Use the `setBotTransferUserMessage` function to set a user message in the Bot Transfer Context object that can be sent from the sender bot to the receiver bot during a manual, [bot-to-bot transfer](conversation-builder-bots-bot-to-bot-transfers.html).

 | Function Name | Arguments | Returns |
 | --- | --- | --- |